 Kazuko Hohki is a London based artist, singer, musician, animator, director, performer, storyteller and theatre maker (phew!).

-Theatre and performance work includes a trilogy of solo theatre performances: Toothless, The Shining Princess and My Husband is a Spaceman, which toured the UK and internationally to America, Germany, Israel, Slovenia, Switzerland, Singapore, Netherlands, Canada and Malta to wide acclaim.
-Other shows include the Herald Angel and Total Theatre Award winning site responsive production Evidence for the Existence of Borrowers, outdoor promenade production Oh Doh and Kazuko Hohki’s Wuthering Heights, created for village hall touring.
+Theatre and performance work includes a trilogy of solo theatre performances: Toothless, The Shining Princess and My Husband is a Spaceman, which toured the UK and internationally to USA, Germany, Israel, Slovenia, Switzerland, Singapore, Netherlands, Canada and Malta to wide acclaim.
+Other shows include the Herald Angel and Total Theatre Award winning site responsive production Evidence for the Existence of Borrowers, outdoor promenade production Oh Doh and Kazuko Hohki’s Wuthering Heights created for village hall touring.
 In 2011 Kazuko created her first performance work for children – the promenade interactive production The Great Escape – A Borrowers Tale, which has been presented across London including multiple seasons at BAC, Imagine Festival at Southbank Centre (2014, 2015) and Perth International Art Festival in Australia (2016).

 Other productions created include Last Night I Dreamed I Was An Eskimo, a co-production with Nordland Visual Theatre which toured across Northern Norway, You Only Live Twice (But Die Once) for BAC’s One-on-One Festival, Tottenham Travesties (for Birmingham Repertory Theatre) and Incontinental, a production for presentation in theatre, hospital and science settings, developed in collaboration with a Professor of Gastroenterology from University College Hospital London, and supported by the Wellcome Trust.
 Kazuko has also created Bee Dreaming, her own story telling space for Good Neighbour at Battersea Arts Centre.
 She has also presented Grave Expectation in the graveyard supported by Without Walls R&D project .

 Kazuko Hohki makes inter disciplinary performance work, inspired by and drawing on a range of artistic forms.
 At the heart of all of her work are a series of semi-autobiographical themes centred on her life as a Japanese Woman and Artist living in England, her relationship to an imagined England and her position as an outsider, alien, artist, and woman.
 Kazuko often adopts alter egos in her performance work, but these characters are always ‘Kazuko’ personas.
 Kazuko uses a mix of mediums including original music, song, video and animation in her performance work as she is interested in the process of creating hybrids – both to progress new forms of telling stories but also in an effort to overcome categorisation in the intercultural sense.
 She regularly collaborates with a series of key creative collaborators including Andy Cox, Clive Bell and Nao Nagai.
 Widely is recognised as the artist who coined the term ‘Scratch’ (introduced by BAC and widely adopted across the UK and international theatre sectors to refer to a process of sharing and evolving work in dialogue with audiences), Kazuko’s productions are developed over extended creative processes with work in progress performances shared with audiences at key stages in the creative development process.